Jesse-Tingle/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executes the function for each element in the array and returns the results by modifying the current array.

+.map executes the function for each element in the array and returns the results to a new array of the same size.

 2. What is the difference between a function and a method?

 3. What is closure?